Friday, August 31, 2012

 Home is the Sailor (Day Keene, 1953)

 So we have classical set-up with widow femme fatale + sucker + corpse that need to disappear.
 What is really great and original is that our hero knows all that and still doesn’t fuck off out of the town.
-He feels he’s trapped in this vortex without way out and basically just heavily drinks rum while waiting for inevitable.
+He feels he’s trapped in this vortex without a way out and basically just heavily drinks rum while waiting for the inevitable.

 4.5/5